 3. Old-fashioned - An object having special value because of its age, especially a work of art or handicraft that is more than 100 years old.

-Regardless the definition, basic property insurance policies are designed to handle common-place property.
+Regardless of the definition, basic property insurance policies are generally designed to handle common-place property.
 Special property coverage is either excluded or severely limited.
 To protect such property, it is important to either modify a policy by adding additional coverage or to purchase a special, separate policy.

 Before arranging for coverage, it is important to establish the value of the property.